dev-BTW/python-based-RAG-service/README.md

     * transformers
     * torch
     * accelerate
-3.

-# Trade offs
+# Trade-offs
 ### Chose simplicity over robustness of data
-* In memory vector store:- Increased searching speed at cost of scalability
+* In memory vector store:- Increased searching speed at the cost of scalability
-* Open source:- Gained total control at cost of performance and
+* Open source:- Gained total control at the cost of performance and
-* No data cleaning:- Less computation and load on system ignoring the quality of data affecting the final output
+* No data cleaning:- Less computation and load on the system, ignoring the quality of data affecting the final output

 # Limitations
 * Limited scalability
 * Necessary to index the data every time
-* CLI based which is not suitable for regular users
+* CLI-based, which is not suitable for regular users
 * Can only process static data